Heal's: From 60s growth, 70s struggles to family departure

-At the start of the decade, Heal's store had 21 departments which were organised into three different management groups - furniture, soft furnishings and domestic equipment.
-However the company's senior bed maker, Percy Brierly, retired after 53 years of service.
+At the start of the decade, Heal's store had 21 departments, which were organised into three different management groups – furniture, soft furnishings, and domestic equipment.
+However, the company's senior bed maker, Percy Brierly, retired after 53 years of service.
 In the early 1960s, Heal's surveyed their customers to understand their buying habits, which was used to influence the layout of the store after it was extended in 1962.
 The extension, designed by Herbert Fitzroy Robinson, was built with a steel frame faced in Portland stone with seven bays in an interrelated style to Brewer's original design, with ceramic blue and cream relief panels designed by John Farleigh and made by Kenneth Clark, depicting wares sold by the store and interspersed with large letters "H" for Heals.
 With the extension the store frontage stretched between Torrington Place and Alfred Mews.
-At the start of the 1960s the company launched the Can’t-wait-to-get-it-home advertising campaign.
+At the start of the 1960s the company launched the Can't-wait-to-get-it-home advertising campaign.
 In the same year, Heal's Contracts opened a new office in Edgbaston as the volume of furniture contract work expanded in the Midlands.
 The financial success of Heal's, which had seen turnover doubled, allowed them to grow further in 1964, first by purchasing a 50% share in H.G.
 Dunn's of Bromley, a furniture retailer after its owner, Geoffrey Edward Dunn invited the approach as he had no family to carry on the business.
 The company's German importer for Heal's Fabrics retired in the same year, and Heal's purchased his business in Stuttgart and renamed it Heal Textil GmbH.
 In the same year Anthony was awarded the Royal Society of Arts Bi-Centenary Medal to recognise the considerable influence you have exercised in many fields of design.

-In 1965, Heal & Son was awarded in its inaugural year the Royal Society of Arts Presidential Awards for Design Management.
-By this time Heal's design office was working separately from the store, producing designs for both Heal's Contracts and the store, who sold more products from the design office's competitors.
-The store by this time had three stock lines, those designed and made by Heal's, those commissioned by Heal's just for their store, and the third line being items that could be found in rival retailers.
+In 1965, Heal & Son was awarded, in its inaugural year, the Royal Society of Arts Presidential Awards for Design Management.
+By this time, Heal's design office was working separately from the store, producing designs for both Heal's Contracts and the store, which sold more products from the design office's competitors.
+The store by this time had three stock lines: those designed and made by Heal's, those commissioned by Heal's just for their store, and the third line being items that could be found in rival retailers.
 The commissioned designs included furniture by John and Sylvia Reid, Nigel Walters and Martin Grierson; toys by Kristin Baybars and John Gould; textiles by Colleen Fan, Howard Carter, Barbara Brown and Doreen Dyall; and silverware by Robert Welch.
 The company had set up the CONT/ex team in 1960, led by Gilbert Rabjohn to sell continental designed and manufactured furniture, such as Yngve Ekström's Kurva chairs, and by 1965 had moved into the wholesaling business, selling the furniture onto other British retailers.
 In 1966, J. L. Green & Vardy and the CONT/ex department were merged and renamed as Heal's Furniture.